Communicating Ugandan Style

 - Mandazi: Uganda’s version of a doughnut, often millet flour, is used.
 Not as sweet and light as European or American doughnuts.

-- Matatu: A Kiswahili word for buses used in Kenya.
-It is used for min-bus taxis at times, even in newspaper articles in Uganda.
+- Matatu: A Kiswahili word for buses used sometimes used for min-bus taxis, even in newspaper articles in Uganda.

 - Muganda: A person belonging to the Buganda Tribe.
 Baganda is plural.
 So a Muganda speaks Luganda and is part of the Buganda Kingdom living in Uganda.
 That is a mouthful.

-- Panga: A machete used for most anything that needs slashing.
+- Panga: A machete used for almost anything that needs slashing.
 You will see lawns mowed with a panga.
 It was the most used instrument in Rwanda during the genocide of 1994.

 - Safari: This is the Kiswahili term for a trip or journey.
 It has been incorporated here into the language and mainly describes wildlife safaris.